Anubha-Singh/Predicting-Movie-Success/README.md

 **Higher the IMDB score,successful the movie is!!**

-_Italics_ For this purpose I have used different regression models to predict movie IMDB score and later classified the movie into hit, average and flop using different classification models.
+For this purpose I have used different regression models to predict movie IMDB score and later classified the movie into hit, average and flop using different classification models.

 ## The performance of different model:-